Ragenose/t2ee/doc/after_action_review.md

 ### Successful Step

-The most important step taken towards achieving the objective is move from pure KVM to OpenStack.
+The most important step taken towards achieving the objective is to move from pure KVM to OpenStack.
 There is nothing wrong with the original plan which is using KVM to host virtual machines and writing own KVM managing services by Python.
-I can have more control, freedom and flexibility of what I want to achieve and what functionality I need.
+I can have more control, freedom, and flexibility of what I want to achieve and what functionality I need.
 However, this capstone project is going along with other courses and has limited development time, it will be super hard and stressful to follow the original plan and it might be able to complete on time.

 ### Learning OpenStack

-Although OpenStack is a huge project separated into smaller pieces, there are large communities and official support documents to find answers of problems I was facing, and the whole installation and setup steps were going mostly flawlessly.
+Although OpenStack is a huge project separated into smaller pieces, there are large communities and official support documents to find answers to problems I was facing, and the whole installation and setup steps were going mostly flawlessly.
 Furthermore, the OpenStack SDK’s document is mostly straight forward and easy to read.
 Nevertheless, questions or problems can be easily found on Google or Stack Overflow.

 ### Front-end

 The front-end went well, too.
-Although Angular has a steep learning curve, once have gotten used to it, it is easy to develop the interface and logic under the hood.
+Although Angular has a steep learning curve, once it has gotten used to it, it is easy to develop the interface and logic under the hood.

 ## What Can be Improved and Why

-There are many little user experience details can be improved in this project.
+Many little user experience details can be improved in this project.

 There can be a loading animation during loading your instances and images information.
 This can indicate when the loading is finished and if there are any instances under the user’s name.

-There can be password validations on both sign up page and deploy page.
+There can be password validations on both the signup page and the deploy page.
 This can make sure the user entered the desired password without typos.

-The Apache Guacamole can be integrated into the project instead of a separate service running independent to the project.
+The Apache Guacamole can be integrated into the project instead of a separate service running independently of the project.

 ## What Did I learn

 ### Software Development Cycle

-I have learned that I should not skip the problem definition and requirements listing and jump into prototyping during software development cycle.
-I was having trouble with explain the purpose, the stakeholders, and the rationale of this project and after sitting down, stopping coding and working on the requirement document, I had a better insight of this project: What is it?
+I have learned that I should not skip the problem definition and requirements listing and jump into prototyping during the software development cycle.
+I was having trouble with explaining the purpose, the stakeholders, and the rationale of this project and after sitting down, stopping coding and working on the requirement document, I had a better insight into this project: What is it?
 What is it for?
 Who is the customer?
 Planning and designing are as important as coding and testing.

 ### Compromises